 1. Less than you think.
 It’s very easy to fall into the trap of getting hold of a 5000 cu in / 80 liter backpack and stuffing in gear until it’s full.
 It’s a lot more difficult to then carry that pack…

 2. A tent.
 Your tent belongs on the inside of your backpack, safe from the possibility of snagging against sharp objects.
 Strap the poles of the tent underneath the compression straps on the outside of the pack, put the canopy inside the pack in a Lightweight Dry Sack.
-Occasionally we’re asked about compression sacks for tents – a tent canopy won’t compress by more than 10%, so it’s hard to see the justification for the weight of a compression sack.
+Occasionally we’re asked about compression sacks for tents – a tent canopy won’t compress by more than 10%, so it’s hard to see the justification for the weight or cost of a compression sack.

 There are dozens of tent models on the market and hundreds of opinions about what works best.
 If you don’t yet own a tent, when looking at them in the store, try and imagine how easily you could pitch one in unexpected bad weather, how well it would keep out the rain, and where you’d put wet gear.